evnchw/evnchw.github.io/_quant/20240723_refresher_fokker_planck.md

 In the MFG world, we are interested in how the *distribution* of $$X$$ evolves over time, as to model the crowd behavior of many (identical) agents.
 Since $$X$$ evolves stochastically (via the Brownian), we need to focus on the probability density of $$X$$.
 This is just a transformation of $$X$$, which motivates using Ito's Lemma to model its dynamics, and with more analysis, ultimately the Fokker-Planck forward equation.

-Specifically we want to see how the above drift-diffusion system satisfies the Fokker-Planck forward equation:
+Specifically we want to see how the above drift-diffusion system satisfies the Fokker-Planck forward equation (Achdou et al. 2020, 1.3):

 $$
 \begin{align}